 Did you know work was not a plan of God after the fall?
 He blessed us with work before Adam and Eve sinned.
 We often look at our work as a burden, and that it cuts into our plans and desires.
 We need to remember that work is a blessing.
 By working hard and not falling to slothfulness, we will benefit both financially, emotionally, physically, and spiritually.
 People who work later in life live longer.
 Most often, those who work harder in their job will find they are promoted or given higher raises.
 Granted, there are exceptions, but we need not worry about our earthly riches, God recognizes our heart and hard work.
 We are to build our treasures in heaven.

 "Wealth gained hastily will dwindle, but whoever gathers little by little will increase it."— Proverbs 13:11

 #5 Don't Rely On Get Quick Rich Schemes

-This has been hard for my husband and I as we both have set out to do many entrepreneurial endeavors.
+Not trying to find shortcuts has been hard for my husband and I as we both have set out to do many entrepreneurial endeavors.
 We watch these people who take short cuts and end up with lots of money very quickly.
 Yet, we have been burned by each short cut we have tried to make.
 It has been our long haul businesses that have not only provided for us but also maintained consistent income and consistent growth.

 "Honor the Lord with your wealth and with the firstfruits of all your produce; then your barns will be filled with plenty, and your vats will be bursting with wine."— Proverbs 3:9-10

-Above all else, we need to remember our money is not our money, it is a gift from God.
+Above all else, we need to remember our money is not our money; it is a gift from God.
 When God first commanded the Israelites to give ten percent of their income, it was because He wanted to remind them to put Him first.

 "Pay to all what is owed to them: taxes to whom taxes are owed, revenue to whom revenue is owed, respect to whom respect is owed, honor to whom honor is owed."— Romans 13:7